-Acknowledgments.
-We are very grateful to John Westgate, Vince Neall, Steve Kuehn, Hiroshi Machida, Jim Cole, Colin Wilson, Marcus Bursik, Paul van den Bogaard, John Hunt, Steve Self, Sir Stephen (Steve) Sparks, Nick Pearce, Hans-Ulrich Schmincke, Jean-Paul Raynal, Bruce Houghton, Mizuo Machida, Étienne Juvigné, Stefan Wastegård, Christel van den Bogaard, Matt McGlone, Bob Walter, Paul Froggatt, Siwan Davies, Norm Catto, Cora Van Hazinga, Andrei Kurbatov, and (the late) Malcolm Buck, together with librarian, Maria McGuire, and linguist Ray Harlow (University of Waikato), for comments and for their help in this compilation.
-We especially thank reviewer Ray Cas, and a second (anonymous) reviewer, whose useful comments and suggestions helped us to markedly improve the article.
-We appreciated very much the helpful

-- editorial suggestions and support of topical editor, Hans Volkert, and the exceptional assistance of HGSS - editorial-support staff.
+Acknowledgements.
+We are very grateful to John Westgate, Vince Neall, Steve Kuehn, Hiroshi Machida, Jim Cole, Colin Wilson, Marcus Bursik, Paul van den Bogaard, John Hunt, Steve Self, Sir Stephen (Steve) Sparks, Nick Pearce, Hans-Ulrich Schmincke, Jean-Paul Raynal, Bruce Houghton, Mizuo Machida, Étienne Juvigné, Stefan Wastegård, Christel van den Bogaard, Matt Mc-Glone, Bob Walter, Paul Froggatt, Siwan Davies, Norm Catto, Cora Van Hazinga, Andrei Kurbatov, and (the late) Malcolm Buck, as well as librarian Maria McGuire and linguist Ray Harlow (University of Waikato), for comments and for their help in this compilation.
+We especially thank reviewer Ray Cas and a second anonymous reviewer whose useful comments and suggestions helped us to markedly improve the article.
+We acknowledge the helpful editorial suggestions and support from the topical editor, Hans Volkert, and the exceptional assistance from the HGSS editorial-support staff.
 Betty-Ann Kamp is also thanked for her cartographic work for INTAV.
-We - acknowledge and thank many others who have helped with COT and its development and activities and - associated scientific advances over the past 60 years, and for the wonderful attendant companionship enjoyed - by participants in the commission's activities.
-The paper is an output of the Commission on Tephrochronology - of the International Association of Volcanism and Chemistry of the Earth's Interior (IAVCEI).
+We acknowledge and thank many others who have helped with COT and its development, activities, and associated scientific advances over the past 60 years, and we are grateful for the wonderful attendant companionship enjoyed by participants in the commission's activities.
+The paper is an output of the Commission on Tephrochronology of the International Association of Volcanism and Chemistry of the Earth's Interior (IAVCEI).

-Financial support

-- All authors were supported by their respective institutions during the preparation of this article.
-Peter M. - Abbott received funding from the European Research Council under the European Union's Horizon 2020 - research and innovation programme (grant agreement no. 820047).
-David J. Lowe acknowledges support from - the New Zealand Government's MBIE Endeavour Fund Smart Ideas (grant no. UOWX1903) and - Marsden Fund Te Pūta Rangahau a Marsden (grant no. UOW1902).
+Financial support.
+All authors were supported by their respective institutions during the preparation of this article.
+Peter M. Abbott received funding from the European Research Council under the European Union's Horizon 2020 Research and Innovation programme (grant agreement no. 820047).
+David J. Lowe acknowledges support from the New Zealand Government's MBIE Endeavour Fund Smart Ideas (grant no. UOWX1903) and Marsden Fund Te Pūta Rangahau a Marsden (grant no. UOW1902).